vishvAsa/rAmAyaNam/meta/articles/MT_lekhAH/layers.md

 ## Aindra layer

 The core of the rAmAyaNa contains a conscious identification of rAma with indra and unlike the paurANic age productions, indra is referred to in positive light in the core of the rAmAyaNa.

+### Indra's army
 Most analogies of rAma's valor and regal splendor are to indra with lakshmaNa serving as the equivalent of vishNu- the younger brother of indra.
 LaskhmaNa serves rAma in the battle against the rakshas, just as vishNu aids indra in battle against vRtra.
-The hordes of maruts, who are the sons of rudra are indra?s warriors in the great battles with vRtra.
+The hordes of maruts, who are the sons of rudra are indra's warriors in the great battles with vRtra.
 The rAmAyaNa contains their thinly veiled equivalents in the form the vAnara armies with the chief amidst them even very transparently named mAruti (meaning marut-like).

+### bhaga & co
 The two other brothers of rAma remain behind taking care of the homestead very much like the role of the vedic divinities bhaga and pUshhaN who are frequently invoked to guard the home and hearth, progeny, cattle and horses.

+### udgAtR bringing the Gods
+...
+I’ve said that an epic can be read at many levels

+That is my intention of itihAsa-s read in the divine sense as a mirror of the shruti.
+In that type of reading rishyashR^i~Nga is like the udgAtR^i coming from the forest reciting the shakvarI sAman to generate rain. that’s for romapAda.

+In the same way like the udgAtR^i in the somayAga he brings indra (and other deva-s) to the ikShkvAku-s in the rAmAyaNa; laksh being viShNu, bharata being probably bhaga and shatrughna being aryaman.+++(5)+++

+### 7 trees
+What is the shruti cognate of rAma piercing the 7 trees?

+>  (KYV-TŚ) the story of Indra piercing 7 mountains to kill a boar-asura.

+There is an RV reflex too.

+> विश्वेत्ता विष्णु॒राभ॑रदुरुक्र॒मस्त्वेषि॑तः ।
+श॒तं म॑हि॒षान्क्षी॑रपा॒कमो॑द॒नं व॑रा॒हमिन्द्र॑ एमु॒षम् ॥

+dyutAna mAruta - mArutiH?

+### Indra vs sUrya
 An ancient mythologem of the peculiar conflict of indra and sUrya as evidenced in the Rgvedic mantra of vAmadeva gotama as:

 > yatrota badhitebhyashchakraM kutsAya yudhyate | mUshAya indra suryaM ||.
 >